mikantlin/quartz-journey-wreathed-in-ash/content/The Party/Martyn.md

 - [[Strahd]] revealed that he is a "nuke" (a volatile arcane power sits inside of him)
 - Accidentally killed his wife and his crew with his power
 - Lost his arm in the Martyn Blast

+> [!INFO] Above the Table
+> - May not have actually killed his wife